top of page

 • Certified lifeguards encouraged to apply; certification may be made available to interested but non-certified hires.

-• Current certification in First Aid and CPR or individual is willing to complete certification course during designated training day.
+• Current certification in First Aid and CPR or individual willing to complete certification course during designated training day.

 Qualifications: